VertebrateResequencing/wr/.docs/bugfixes/260917-start-durability.md

     three - `funlen` 14 -> 13 (`queueJobChange`), `nilnil` 1 -> 0 (the closed-db
     return), `noctx` 1 -> 0 (the test's `exec.Command`) - with every other count
     identical.

+- [ ] **A manager killed strictly BEFORE it acknowledges a start still re-runs that job on restart while the first run's command is alive.** The fix above narrows criterion 1's window; it does not close it.
+Recorded as its own item because reading only "chosen option" above would leave the impression that it did.

+  What the fix guarantees is conditional: *if* the runner got its `Started` ack, the `running` state is on disk, so recovery sees `JobStateRunning` and the job is never offered to a fresh runner.
+The window that remains is the runner having NO ack - the manager died between `applyJobStart` and the drain committing.
+Recovery then reads `State == ""`, `recoveredItemDef` takes its `default` branch, the job lands on the ready queue, and a fresh runner can be given a command that is still running.

+  It is smaller than it was and it degrades more safely, but neither is a fix:
+  - The window is now bounded by one drain rather than by "whenever the writer goroutine is next scheduled", and the runner KNOWS it has no ack.
+  - `retryStartReport` re-sends that unacknowledged start, and the restarted manager answers `ErrBadJob` (the recovered item is in Ready, not Run), which `isDefinitiveReject` treats as definitive, so the runner kills its command.
+    That is a race against the fresh runner, not an ordering, so it cannot be claimed as criterion 1.

+  Closing it properly needs the recovery side, and the evidence gathered for this fix says that route has no discriminator to work with: nothing about a started job is persisted earlier than `handleStart`'s write (see the three candidates checked under the fix above), so recovery cannot tell this job from one that was added and never reserved.
+Options, none costless:
+  1. Persist the RESERVATION, so a recovered reserved-but-not-started job can be held rather than made ready.
+That is a synchronous write per reserve, on a path with no coalescing waiter today, and reserve is hotter than start.
+  2. Have the runner treat an unacknowledged `Started` as "I do not own this run" and kill its own command before retrying.
+Ordered rather than racy, but it destroys healthy work on any transient manager slowness, which is the behaviour #555 deliberately introduced and would be reverting.
+  3. Accept it, and rely on the wedged-runner backstop plus operator notice.

+  This needs the repo owner's call on which cost is acceptable; do not pick one in passing while fixing something else.